 USRA was born from the NASA administrator’s vision, and it has supported the needs of NASA and other federal agencies as well as making it easier for university space researchers to participate in the nation’s space program.
 USRA has served researchers from around the world and has assisted NASA, and continues to assist university researchers as the discipline of space research and technology grows.

 Aerial view of the Lunar and Planetary Institute

 LSI’s research broadened to include the terrestrial planets, their satellites, the asteroids and meteorites, and the jovian and saturnian planetary systems, which prompted LSI’s name change in 1978 to the Lunar and Planetary Institute (LPI).
-In January 1992, LPI bid farewell to the West Mansion and moved to a nearby office building—in close proximity to NASA Johnson Space Center—which it still occupies today.
+In January 1992, LPI bid farewell to the West Mansion and moved to a nearby office building constructed by USRA, in close proximity to NASA Johnson Space Center, which the Institute still occupies today.

 Throughout its history, the LPI has made significant contributions to the understanding of lunar and planetary science.
 LPI staff scientists, postdoctoral fellows, and visiting scientists, whose fields of research represent much of the breadth of the planetary science community, pursue innovative research, support NASA programs, provide a connection to the university scientific community, and contribute vital science focus to all LPI activities.LPI's 50th Anniversary